 Understanding the minimum bend radius helps prevent structural failure and ensures the durability of hoses in demanding environments.

-IzoFlex industrial hoses for food industry
+Izoflex industrial hoses for food industry - bend radius guide for hoses

 Types of bend radius